 Where N ≥ 55

-For mechanically refrigerated equipment of Class F the airflow may be reduced with N > 40 and where V exceeds 100 m3 VL may be limited to 5500 m3 per hour.

-The air delivery system shall be compensated for any loss of airflow due to internal equipment such as air ducts and the frosting of the evaporator(s) and need not be continuous.”
+The air delivery system shall be compensated for any loss of airflow due to internal equipment such as air ducts and the frosting of the evaporator(s) and may be modulated in part load operation to a minimum of N ≥ 40.

+For mechanically refrigerated equipment of Class F the airflow may be reduced to N > 40 and need not be continuous.

+Where V exceeds 100 m3 VL may be limited to at least 5500 m3 per hour.

-at least Annex 1, Appendix 3
+Annex 1, Appendix 3

 12. The ATP certificate will need to be amended with a new section below in Annex 1, Appendix 3.